-The group is committed to the highest standards of business conduct and seeks to maintain these standards across all of its operations, group policies and employee procedures are in place for the reporting and resolution of fraudulent activities.
-The group has an appropriate organisational structure for planning, executing, controlling and monitoring business operations in order to achieve group objectives.
+The Company is committed to the highest standards of business conduct and seeks to maintain these standards across all of its operations.
+Company policies and employee procedures are in place for the reporting and resolution of fraudulent activities.
+The Company has an appropriate organisational structure for planning, executing, controlling and monitoring business operations in order to achieve Company objectives.